circlesystems/ForgeRock/README.md

 </br>
 Benefits include:
 </br>
-1. Zero trust authentication that is cryptographically fused to your device and requires no passwords, usernames or any credentials.
+1. Zero trust authentication that is cryptographically fused to your device and requires no passwords, usernames or any credentials.</br>
-2. Eliminate phishing and any other threats from stolen or lost credentials.
+2. Eliminate phishing and any other threats from stolen or lost credentials.</br>
-3. Works across browsers, devices and contexts.
+3. Works across browsers, devices and contexts.</br>
-4. Unlike cookies, which can be copied or modified, objects or files stored inside the Circle Service can not be accessed or changed.
+4. Unlike cookies, which can be copied or modified, objects or files stored inside the Circle Service can not be accessed or changed.</br>
 </br>
 # Circle Nodes Required for ForgeRock

 You need Circle Service node collection for ForgeRock Identity Platform version 7.1.0 or above.